Vedant-8/NebulaX/docs/index.md

-# NebulaPy Documentation
+# NebulaX Documentation

 ## Overview

-NebulaPy is a cutting-edge Python library designed to track, organize, and compare AI experiments seamlessly.
+NebulaX is a cutting-edge Python library designed to track, organize, and compare AI experiments seamlessly.
 With support for popular machine learning frameworks like TensorFlow, PyTorch, and Scikit-learn, NebulaPy empowers developers to monitor progress, visualize results, and optimize experiments efficiently.

 ### Features